tolisp/tolisp/README.md

 - 👋 Hi, I’m @tolisp
-- 👀 I want to go to the moon
+- 🌱 I’m involved in web accessibility and the open source community
-- 🌱 I’m currently learning Laravel, not expert yet
+- i hate all javascript front end frameworks

 <!---